 Olaparib is a member of a group of drugs called PARP inhibitors.
 As the name suggests, these drugs block a molecule called PARP, which has a role in repairing DNA.

-However, faults in the BRCA1 or BRCA2 genes (which provide the instructions to make these proteins) put women and men at increased risk of developing breast and other cancers.
-The reason is simple – BRCA gene faults mean that a cell could become less able to repair its DNA efficiently, meaning further DNA damage can pile up, which can lead to cells becoming cancerous.
+However, changes in the BRCA1 or BRCA2 genes (which provide the instructions to make these proteins) put women and men at increased risk of developing breast and other cancers.
+The reason is simple – BRCA gene faults mean that a cell could become less able to repair its DNA efficiently, meaning further DNA damage can pile up, which can lead to cancer.

 Cancer cells that carry BRCA mutations aren’t completely unable to repair DNA, because they still have this molecule called PARP.
 For these BRCA-mutated cancer cells, PARP isn’t the most effective tool to repair DNA, but it’s pretty much the only one they have – and so these cells are almost completely dependent on PARP to survive.